The Blaschke conjecture and great circle fibrations of spheres: The moving frame

-\extraSubsection{Structure equations of the standard round metric on the sphere} { It is helpful to compare the structure equations of a geodesic foliation on the sphere to the equations we obtain with the standard metric in place.
-We obtain the structure equations of $\SO{2n+2}$ from those of $\GL{2n+2,\R{}}$ by imposing the relations
+It is helpful to compare the structure equations of a geodesic foliation on the sphere to the equations we obtain with the standard metric in place.
+We obtain the structure equations of \(\SO{2n+2}\) from those of \(\GL{2n+2,\R{}}\) by imposing the relations

-In other words, $\SO{2n+2}$ is the connected subgroup of $\GL{2n+2,\R{}}$ of largest dimension on which these equations are satisfied. \begin{lemma} The integral manifolds of the equations~\vref{eqn:SO} are precisely the left translates of $\SO{2n+2}$ inside $\GL{2n+2,\R{}}$. \end{lemma} \begin{proof} The Lie algebra of $\SO{2n+2}$ satisfies these equations, so all of $\SO{2n+2}$, as do all left translates of $\SO{2n+2}$ by left invariance of the equations.
-The left translates form a foliation of $\GL{2n+2,\R{}}$ and by the Frobenius theorem, they are all of the integral manifolds. \end{proof}
+In other words, \(\SO{2n+2}\) is the connected subgroup of \(\GL{2n+2,\R{}}\) of largest dimension on which these equations are satisfied. \begin{lemma} The integral manifolds of the equations~\vref{eqn:SO} are precisely the left translates of \(\SO{2n+2}\) inside \(\GL{2n+2,\R{}}\). \end{lemma} \begin{proof} The Lie algebra of \(\SO{2n+2}\) satisfies these equations, so all of \(\SO{2n+2}\), as do all left translates of \(\SO{2n+2}\) by left invariance of the equations.
+The left translates form a foliation of \(\GL{2n+2,\R{}}\) and by the Frobenius theorem, they are all of the integral manifolds. \end{proof}

 Consider the equations